walkerlj0/Selenium_Course_Example_Code/content/chapters/highlight-elements.md

----
-title: "How To Visually Verify Your Locators"
+# How To Visually Verify Your Locators
-slug: "65-highlight-elements"
-number: 65
-publish_date: 2015-11-11
-tags:
-  - "guest post"
-  - "highlight"
-  - "javascript"
-  - "locators"
-level: 2
-category: "testing"
----

 This is a pseudo guest post from Brian Goad.
 I've adapted a blog post of his with permission.
 You can see the original [here](http://swdandruby.wordpress.com/2013/07/19/did-i-select-the-right-element/).
 Brian is a Test Engineer at [Digitalsmiths](http://www.digitalsmiths.com/).
 You can follow him on Twitter at [@bbbco](https://twitter.com/bbbco) and check out his testing blog [here](http://swdandruby.wordpress.com/).